 Who doesn’t love a good carrot, right?
 Well, guinea pigs are no exception with carrots being a very healthy and delicious addition to their diet.
 However, like all treats, they are best enjoyed in moderation.

 Moderation you ask?
-Why would something as healthy as a carrot have to be restricted in terms of guinea pig’s overall intake?
+Why would something as healthy as a carrot have to be restricted in terms of a guinea pig’s overall intake?
 Well, believe it or not, carrots have a pretty high raw sugar level.
 While raw sugar is certainly healthier than its refined cousin, I would limit your guinea pig’s intake to one or two carrots a week.

-Carrots do provide a nice source a fibre, vitamin A, K1 and B6 which is great.
+Carrots do provide a nice source of fibre, vitamin A, K1 and B6 which is great.
 However, you will need to watch how much sugar consumption your guinea pig is taking in, and unlike (most) of us, guineas don’t understand self-restraint 😉

 A guinea pig’s teeth, unlike a human’s, are always growing.
 Typically, in a guinea pig’s natural environment, they would have ample items to chew and help them wear their teeth down.
 But in a more domesticated environment, it is up to us to provide them with things that will replicate this natural wearing down.

 I recommend a chew stick that is able to provide some nice dietary benefits as well as some nice ‘teeth wear.’
 It’s two birds with one stone really.
-Feel free to check out the one’s below in the link.
+Feel free to check out the ones below in the link.
 The below sticks are made entirely from Timothy hay so they can act as a nice dietary supplement as well.

 Guinea Pig Treat #3 – Sliced Red Pepper

 On top of this, red peppers are filled with B6 and are a great antioxidant.
-Personally, I like to cut my the red pepper into thin slices and scatter them around my guinea pig’s home.
+Personally, I like to cut the red pepper into thin slices and scatter them around my guinea pig’s home.

 Guinea Pig Treat #4 – Apples

 Who doesn’t like a good apple right?
 Well, guinea pigs are no exception.
 Apples are a nice healthy treat for your guinea pig.
-Like the red peppers, I prefer to slice up an apple and scatter them around my guinea’s home.
+Like the red peppers, I prefer to slice up an apple and scatter them around my guinea home.